Integrated Studies (INST)

 This course is designed to provide an introduction to the social, psychological, and physical dimensions of aging.
 We will examine the aging process experienced by the individual and how the aging of the population affects our society as a whole.

-This project requires the student to integrate and apply the knowledge learned in the classroom on a real-life project.
+This project requires the student to integrate and apply the knowledge learned in the classroom in a real-life project.
 The project must require the student to demonstrate competency in the two chosen concentration areas.
-Prerequisistes: UN 1201, INST 2113, BI 2893, INST 3113.
+Prerequisistes: UN 1201, INST 2113, BI 2893, INST 3003.

 This online course is intended to provide an introduction to research design and methodology for undergraduate students.
 Specific topics include survey design, interview protocol, article critique, program evaluation, and ethics.